 - Watery or bloodshot eyes

-- Hives or rashes at the site of contact
+- Hives or rashes at the retailer sites of contact

 - Wheezing or shortness of breath